 SHEFFIELD — On second look, Helen Keller Hospital was given a clean bill of health by the Joint Commission.

-The hospital recently underwent a follow-up survey to inspect citations noted from a March visit by the Joint Commission, and hospital CEO Doug Arnold said the second check revealed no citations.
+The hospital recently underwent a follow-up survey to inspect citations noted from a March visit by the Joint Commission, and hospital CEO Doug Arnold said the second check resulted in no citations.

 The Joint Commission is a national not-for-profit accrediting agency that accredits more than 19,000 health care facilities in the United States.